What is it?

 If you run a network, you’ll be interested in the 95th percentile and what it means for network usage and possible spikes in your network pipe.
 It is a good number to use for planning network usage.

-In general terms, the 95th percentile tells you that 95 per cent of the time your network usage will be below a particular amount.
+In general terms, the 95th percentile tells you that 95 percent of the time your network usage will be at or below a particular amount.
 You can use this figure to calculate network billing for metered usage.

 What information do you need to collect?

-1. The percentile number.
-The 95th percentile basically says that 95 per cent of the time your usage is below this number, and the other 5 per cent of the time it exceeds that number.
+- The desired percentile P. The 95th percentile basically says that 95 percent of the time your usage is at or below it, and the other 5 percent of the time it exceeds it.

-3. Data set size.
-This is the range of the data point values you have collected over a period of time.
+- Data set size N. This is the count of the data point values you have collected over a period of time.
 Statistically, the greater the size of the data set, the more reliable your calculation will be.

 How is it calculated?